 The Barefoot Investor For Families Money Jars

 If you haven’t read the book yet, do it!!
 The easy system author Scott Pape has created to teach children about money is pretty impressive… but best of all, it’s simple!
-Even if you have zero money wisdom!

 It actually makes sense there is a Barefoot Investor for families Kmart collaboration in future for a jam jar style money box!
 But until then, we are making our own.

 At the most basic level, kids have 3 jobs to do each week which earns them pocket money at an amount you determine.
 Their weekly pocket money is divided into 3 sections.

-They are labeled splurge, smile and give.
-As you will see in our tutorial, we simplified this even more to suit our girls ages – 3 and 5.
+They are labelled splurge, smile and give.
+As you will see in our tutorial, we simplified this even more to suit our girls’ ages – 3 and 5.
 Our three buckets are Spend, Save and Give.